Main series: MK1 (Part 1 | Part 2) | MK2 | MK3 | MK4 | Deadly Alliance | Deception | Armageddon | MK vs. DC Universe | MK9 | MKX | MK11

 - Ninja Pirate Zombie Robot: A Cyborg Lin Kuei, just like his fellow cyborgs... with a little Cyromancer thrown in for good measure.
 Add in "Outworld Emperor" for his Arcade Mode Ending and actually becomes 3 our of the 4 when his undead soul is taken by Quan Chi (making him a Ninja Robot Zombie, but no hints of piracy yet) in Story Mode.

-- Retraux: Cyber Sub-Zero has a Klassic Costume, a palette swap of Cyrax and Sektor's klassic costumes.
+- Retraux: Cyber Sub-Zero has a Klassic Costume, a blue palette swap of Cyrax and Sektor's klassic costumes.

 - Taking You with Me: His first Fatality.
 Cyber Sub-Zero latches onto his opponent Saibaman-style and self-destructs, leaving nothing behind except for his opponent's partially frozen lower body.